Para español, seleccione de la lista

 Historians study documents such as letters, diaries, memoirs, and photographs to interpret how historical events impacted people's daily lives.

-Your task for this Web Quest is to read an excerpt from a memoir and find images that relate to it to understand how the Civil War impacted people's lives in Florida.
+For this activity, your task is to read an excerpt from a memoir to understand how the Civil War impacted people's lives in Florida.

 Directions